-Sending electricity to the grid offsets the carbon burden of producing electricity using other methods.
-In the case of an energy from waste plant, such as the ERF, the displaced electricity would be the marginal source which is currently gas-fired power stations, for which the displacement factor is 0.349 t $CO_2e/MWh^2$ .
+Exporting electricity to the grid offsets the carbon burden of producing electricity using other methods.
+In the case of an energy from waste plant, such as the ERF, the displaced electricity would be the marginal source which is currently gas-fired power stations, for which the displacement factor is $0.371 \text{ t } \text{CO}2\text{e}/\text{MWh}^2$.
 Electricity generated by the ERF would be exported to the National Grid.
 DEFRAs 'Energy from Waste - A Guide to the Debate 2014' (specifically, footnote 29 on page 21) states that "A gas fired power station (Combined Cycle Gas Turbine - CCGT) is a reasonable comparator as this is the most likely technology if you wanted to build a new power station today".
-Therefore, the assessment of grid offset uses the current marginal technology as a comparator.
+Therefore, this assessment uses the current marginal technology as a comparator for calculating emissions which the ERF will offset from the grid.